Central to Making an Impact.

 Program Options

-Students will have the foundational knowledge and skills that allows them to achieve the following objectives (which are aligned with the identified CACREP’s Entry-Level Specialty Area Standards for Clinical Mental Health Counseling):
+Students will have the foundational knowledge and skills allowing them to achieve the following objectives, which are aligned with the identified 2024 CACREP Standards for Entry-Level Specialized Practice Areas for Clinical Mental Health Counseling:

-Demonstrate the ability to facilitate intake interviews, mental status evaluations, biopsychosocial histories, mental health histories, and psychological assessments for treatment planning and caseload management (CACREP Standard 5.C.3.a.).
+Demonstrate understanding of how to facilitate intake interviews, mental status evaluations, biopsychosocial histories, mental health histories, and psychological assessments for treatment planning and caseload management (2024 CACREP Standard 5.C.4.)

-Students will have the foundational knowledge and skills that allows them to achieve the following objectives (which are aligned with the identified CACREP’s Entry-Level Specialty Area Standards for Clinical Rehabilitation Counseling):
+Students will have the foundational knowledge and skills allowing them to achieve the following objectives, which are aligned with the identified 2024 CACREP Standards for Entry-Level Specialized Practice Areas for Clinical Rehabilitation Counseling:

-Demonstrate understanding of effects of the onset, progression, and expected duration of disability on clients’ holistic functioning (i.e., physical, spiritual, sexual, vocational, social, relational, and recreational) (CACREP Standard 5.D.2.m.).
+Demonstrate understanding of the effects of the onset, progression, and expected duration of disability on clients’ holistic functioning (2024 CACREP Standard 5.D.1.)

-Demonstrate understanding of environmental, attitudinal, and individual barriers for people with disabilities (CACREP Standard 5.D.2.p.).
+Demonstrate understanding of environmental, attitudinal, and individual barriers for people with disabilities (2024 CACREP Standard 5.D.2.)

-Demonstrate understanding of strategies to advocate for persons with disabilities (CACREP Standard 5.D.3.c.).
+Demonstrate understanding of strategies to advocate for people with disabilities related to accessibility, accommodations, and disability law adherence (2024 CACREP Standard 5.D.10.)